Tpj-root/isro/Quiz_Assessment.md

-c. temperature at which 50% of the mass of a particular element has condensed.
+Ans: c. temperature at which 50% of the mass of a particular element has condensed.